 Within the span of 48 hours I discovered I was likely to experience a miscarriage and made it to the other side.
 In what felt like an instant and forever all at once, I became the 1 in 4 women who experiences pregnancy loss.
 It was strange to experience this loss because I pride myself in healthy living, and come from a long and fertile line of women.
-This miscarriage has been an emotional whirlwind, the following months were a complete blur and only now do I feel some clarity regarding the situation (meaning I only feel pangs of sadness a few times per week instead of everyday!)
+This miscarriage has been an emotional whirlwind, the following months were a complete blur and only now do I feel some clarity regarding the situation, meaning I only feel pangs of sadness sporadically throughout the week, instead of every day.

 - Expect to Feel Overwhelmed, Confused, and Sad